cormullion/juliamono/website/index.md

 [^opensource]:  &nbsp; “open source” Eventually, but I’ve got to work out how to do it first.

 [^licence]:  &nbsp; “licence” Although not MIT-licensed like Julia, JuliaMono is licensed using the [SIL Open Font licence](https://scripts.sil.org/OFL), which allows the fonts to be used, studied, modified, freely redistributed, and even sold, without affecting anything they’re bundled with.

+[^masters]:  &nbsp; “masters” In fact there are only three masters (Light, Regular, and Black), and three instances (Medium, Bold, and ExtraBold), which are interpolated between them.

 [^ohdear]: &nbsp; “downloading font problems” The problem might be something to do with the web security feature called [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors/CORSMissingAllowOrigin) which prevents a web page accessing the resources it needs.